Converting 55 Celsius to Fahrenheit: A full breakdown

 While the formula above is the most straightforward, there are other methods you can use, depending on your preference and the tools available:

-• Using a Scientific Calculator: Scientific calculators often have built-in functions for temperature conversions.
-Check your calculator's manual for instructions on how to utilize this feature.
+Using a Scientific Calculator: Scientific calculators often have built-in functions for temperature conversions.
+Check your calculator's manual for instructions on how to work with this feature.
 This method offers accuracy and speed for those who frequently perform conversions.

-• Creating a Conversion Chart: For frequent conversions, creating a simple chart can be helpful.
+Creating a Conversion Chart: For frequent conversions, creating a simple chart can be helpful.
 You could list Celsius values in one column and their Fahrenheit equivalents in the other.
 This visual aid allows for quick reference without any calculations.
-However, this method only works for predetermined values.
+Even so, this method only works for predetermined values.

 The History Behind the Scales

 Daniel Gabriel Fahrenheit, a German physicist, developed his own scale around the same time.
-Fahrenheit's scale is based on three reference points: the freezing point of a brine solution (0°F), the freezing point of water (32°F), and the average human body temperature (96°F—now standardized to 98.6°F).
+6°F).
+That said, fahrenheit's scale is based on three reference points: the freezing point of a brine solution (0°F), the freezing point of water (32°F), and the average human body temperature (96°F—now standardized to 98.
 The use of these reference points, while seemingly arbitrary, stemmed from the technology and understanding of temperature available at the time.

 Why Two Scales Still Exist